Home » History

 A diorama of General Forbes in his quarters at Fort Ligonier.

-On most days, a handful of costumed interpreters are available to help visitors better understand what they are seeing and the fort’s significance.
+If you’re lucky, you might even see costumed interpreters who are available to help visitors better understand what they are seeing and the fort’s significance.

 Note: I was given complimentary admission to Fort Ligonier in order to facilitate this review.
 However, the opinions expressed in the article are my own and were not subject to review.